-The Best Korean BBQ in Atlanta should be mouthwatering, have subtlety, class, and variety.
+The Best Korean BBQ in Atlanta should be mouthwatering with and variety and distinction.
 One of few places I feel this best describes is Honey Pig.
 Although this Seoul of the South, well-liked restaurant has had its ups and down.
 It’s safe to say most dining places has had a fair share of good and bad moments.
 However, only a place with indescribably good food is indestructible.

 The Best Korean BBQ in Atlanta